 European Green Oak frames of pergola with light straw colors can make your yard aesthetically clean and pleasing.

-Oak is a timber species that is being used for hundreds of years for structural construction, especially for framed buildings.
+Oak is a timber species that has been used for hundreds of years for structural construction, especially for framed buildings.

-The reason it’s perfect lumber for outdoor pergolas is its highly strong, sturdy, and durable properties.
+The reason it’s the perfect lumber for outdoor pergolas is its highly strong, sturdy, and durable properties.

 2- Pressure-Treated Wood